 Swollen Gums After Tooth Extraction: Common Causes

-Swollen gums are a typical response to surgery.
+Swollen gums after tooth extraction is a typical response to surgery.
 Other causes include:

-These can prolong swelling beyond two weeks.
+These can prolong gum swelling after extraction beyond two weeks.
 Stick to soft food, gentle brushing, and alternating hot and cold compresses.

 Factors That Affect Healing Time